How a Ugandan Taxi Company Could potentially Generate UGX 2,500,000,000 In 24 Months

 Phase 2: Operational & Financial Model

-Profitability isn’t just about revenue; it’s about what remains after expenses.
+Profitability is not just about revenue; it is about what remains after expenses.

 A. Projected Revenue